The Women's Committee of The Fine Arts Association Celebrated 50 years on December 8, 2019 at their Annual Holiday Benefit Dinner!

 - Membership: *Susan Martellucci & *Rose Valentino, Carolyn Wolfe

 - Publicity: *Billie Portera

 - Scholarship: *Kathleen Tuttle

 - Special Projects: *Roberta Lucia, *Sandy Taddeo, *Lois Wigton

 When you become an active member or a supportive member, you will discover that the Women’s Committee is a fun and fulfilling organization that offers personal rewards as well as community benefits.
-To become a member, simply complete our membership application.
+To become a member pick up an application at The Fine Arts Association.
 We hope to have the opportunity to welcome you aboard.